mistylackie/solar-water-bot/README.md

 #### Check out more details about this project from [SolarWaterBot.com](SolarWaterBot.com).
 We will be adding more tutorials on how exactly to build this out soon.

 #### Check out my sons [Raspberry Pi YouTube channel](https://www.youtube.com/channel/UCA8nJwLIqQVkFHF8nuVh33w).
 He will be adding more videos soon.
 Please subscribe to it.
-That would make a 12 year old very happy :)
+You will make a 12 year old boy very happy :)